tmax818/resume/README.md

   + Provided relevant feedback and guidance on course work and assignments.

 - **[Nucamp]**, Bellevue, WA *Instructor*, February 2020 - Present
-  + Delivered instruction via Zoom to groups of 8 to 12 students in web development and Python Fundamentals.
+  + Delivered instruction via Zoom to groups of 8 to 12 students in React/Redux and Python Fundamentals.
   + Managed and adapted instruction based on student progress and proficiency with React and Redux.
   + Monitored student progress using formal and informal assessment tools both proscribed and self generated.

 - **[Girls Who Code]**, Glendale, CA *Facilitator*, June 2019 - August 2019
-  + Delivered Computer Science lessons while maintaining an engaging and accessible classroom.
+  + Delivered instruction in HTML, CSS, JavaScript, Python.
   + Managed and adapted instruction based on student proficiency with computer science concepts.
   + Supervised a Teaching Assistant in classroom management, instruction and logistical tasks.